‘Happy Titular Feast to Our Monastery’

 The gazebo’s roof is seen on the left with the cross on top.

-Seen here the wooden enclosure walls at that time!
+Seen in the background the wooden enclosure walls at that time!

 Our Sisters with their apron on…besides working…say cheeessse..!

-Our Sisters made the bricks themselves for the enclosure walls around as you see it still standing now.
+Here we see that our Sisters made the bricks themselves for the enclosure walls all around the monastery property, as you see it still standing now.

 The monastery chapel of the Most Holy Trinity as it was in 1937, and the corridor passage.